-- Cross-over is analagous to state-space transitions in state-space search. - Taking fit individuals and combining their features is a form of best-first search. - It makes small "hill climbing" steps up the fitness function. - However it can get stuck in local maxima. - Mutation is a way of "jumping" to new areas of search space. - We "mutate" random bits by flipping them.
+- Cross-over is analagous to changing the weights in a neural network. - It makes small "gradient ascent" steps up the fitness function. - However it can get stuck in local maxima. - Mutation is a way of "jumping" to new kinds of solution. - We "mutate" random bits by flipping them. - Mutation is analagous to setting a weight in a neural network to a random number.

 - Again we have a lot of possible parameters to play with:

 - Fitness rating;

 - Selection probability;

 - Mutation rate;

 - Crossover point;

 - etc.

-- As ever it is a black art choosing what these should be...
+- As ever it is a magic art choosing what these should be...

 - "neural networks are the second-best way of doing just about anything, and genetic algorithms are the third" (Russell and Norvig).

+- However, they can be a good solution when you don't know what the best way of doing things is.